jiangts/purnam/README.md

 As the `purnam` style syntax could be extended to [meteorjs](https://www.meteor.com), [reactjs](facebook.github.io/react/‎) as well as the thousands of javascript libaries out there, decoupling the code-walking component [purnam.common](https://github.com/purnam/purnam.common) from the main project took the most of the time in the redesign.
 Hopefully, this library will enable other developers to write their own purnam-flavored macros.

 Lastly, `purnam.category` namespace has been moved to [brahmin](https://github.com/purnam/brahmin).
 I started looking at category theory after a conversation with [Logan Campbell](https://github.com/logaan) about [conditional restarts](https://github.com/zcaudate/ribol) for asynchronous calls.
 Despite porting [fluokitten](https://github.com/uncomplicate/fluokitten) to clojurescript, I still don't understand what a Monad is.
-So it is a highly experimental (but fun) project.
+So it is a highly experimental (but very fun) project.

 ## Quick Start